zhangzh-pku/OM1/README.md

 		'input': 'You see a person in front of you.'}]
 	}
 ```

-4. Go to [http://localhost:8000](http://localhost:8000) to see real time logs along with
+4. WebSim

- the input and output in the terminal. \
+Go to [http://localhost:8000](http://localhost:8000) to see real time logs along with
+ the input and output in the terminal.
 For easy debugging, add `--debug` to see additional logging information.

-Congratulations!, you just got started with OM1 and can now explore its capabilities.
+Congratulations! - you just got started with OM1 and can now explore its capabilities.

 ## What's Next?